RamyaJoshi123/Automation-Project-Test-cases/README.md

 2. KLE Technological University :
-Automatically check some functionality using selenium with python get the URL :https://kletech.ac.in in this college website i have tested some functionality  using unit test case.
+Automatically check some functionality using selenium with python get the URL :https://kletech.ac.in in this college website i have tested some functionality  using unit test case, and i got some functionality is not working.